VictoriaMetrics/VictoriaMetrics/docs/operator/design.md

  By specifying configuration at CRD, operator generates config for `VMAgent` and syncs it.
 It's possible to use static targets or use standard k8s discovery mechanism with `Ingress`.
   You have to configure blackbox exporter before you can use this feature.
-The second requirement is `VMAgent` selectors, it must match your `VMProbe` by label or namespace selector.
+The second requirement is `VMAgent` selectors, it must match your `VMProbe` by label or namespace selector. `VMAgent` probeSelector must match `VMProbe` labels.
+ See more details about selectors [here](https://docs.victoriametrics.com/operator/quick-start.html#object-selectors).

 ## VMNodeScrape

 The `VMNodeScrape` CRD provides discovery mechanism for scraping metrics kubernetes nodes.
 By specifying configuration at CRD, operator generates config for `VMAgent` and syncs it.
 It's useful for cadvisor scraping, node-exporter or other node-based exporters. `VMAgent` nodeScrapeSelector must match `VMNodeScrape` labels.
+ See more details about selectors [here](https://docs.victoriametrics.com/operator/quick-start.html#object-selectors).

 ## VMStaticScrape

 The `VMStaticScrape` CRD provides mechanism for scraping metrics from static targets, configured by CRD targets.
 By specifying configuration at CRD, operator generates config for `VMAgent` and syncs it.
 It's useful for external targets management, when service-discovery is not available. `VMAgent` staticScrapeSelector must match `VMStaticScrape` labels.
+See more details about selectors [here](https://docs.victoriametrics.com/operator/quick-start.html#object-selectors).

 ## VMAuth